Mexican Spitfire (film series)

 Mexican Spitfire refers to a series of eight comedy films released by RKO Pictures between 1940 and 1943 starring Lupe Vélez and Leon Errol.
-The movies featured the character of Carmelita Lindsay (Lupe Vélez), a sympathetic and temperamental Mexican singer who leaves her career and native country to meet Dennis Lindsay (Donald Woods in the first three, Charles "Buddy" Rogers in the next three, and Walter Reed in the final two), an elegant and handsome American businessman.
+The movies featured the character of Carmelita Fuentes (Lupe Vélez), a sympathetic but temperamental Mexican singer who leaves her career and native country to meet and marry Dennis Lindsay (Donald Woods in the first three, Charles "Buddy" Rogers in the next three, and Walter Reed in the final two), an elegant and handsome American advertising executive.

 The series began with the 1939 film The Girl from Mexico, which first introduced Carmelita and the other characters of the series.
 The premise is based mainly on the culture shock facing Carmelita in her new married life, especially when she gets to know the family and friends of her husband, including his stuffy Aunt Della (Elizabeth Risdon).
-In the earliest entries, the Lindsays are engaged or newly wed, and Aunt Della strongly disapproves of her son's choice; she schemes to reunite Dennis with his former flame, Elizabeth (Linda Hayes).
+In the earliest entries, the Lindsays are engaged or newly wed, and Aunt Della strongly disapproves of her nephew's choice; she schemes to reunite Dennis with his former flame, the catty Elizabeth Price (Linda Hayes).

 Carmelita finds in her husband's uncle, Matthew "Uncle Matt" Lindsay (Leon Errol), a friend and adventurous accomplice.
 Matt is sympathetic to Carmelita, and they often share confidences.
 They both get into trouble from situations usually caused by their scheming and by the volatile temperament of Carmelita.
+Carmelita also struggles with the American idiom, resulting in frequent malaprops.

 The second picture, Mexican Spitfire, introduces the foggy Lord Basil Epping (also Leon Errol), a British distiller with a fondness for tippling.
-Matt is forced to impersonate the eccentric Lord Epping (also Errol), almost always when he's elsewhere on the premises.
-The complications confuse both Epping's business manager (Cecil Kellaway) and wife Lady Epping (Lydia Bilbrook).
-Errol's masquerade became the focal point of the series, and all of the ensuing films had Uncle Matt and Lord Epping in mistaken-identity situations.
+Matt is forced to impersonate the eccentric Lord Epping, almost always when he's elsewhere on the premises.
+The complications confuse both Epping's wife Lady Ada Epping (Lydia Bilbrook) and his business manager Chumley (Cecil Kellaway).
+Leon Errol's masquerade became the focal point of the series, and all of the ensuing films had Uncle Matt and Lord Epping in mistaken-identity situations.
+Dennis's catty girlfriend was written out after the third picture, leaving Dennis and Uncle Matt to become innocently mixed up with attractive women (usually Marion Martin).

-The director was always Leslie Goodwins and one of the writers was usually Charles E. Roberts, both veterans of RKO's short-subject comedy unit.
+The director was always Leslie Goodwins and one of the writers was Charles E. Roberts, both veterans of RKO's short-subject comedy unit.
 Goodwins and Roberts staged the action very broadly, allowing both Vélez and Errol to improvise freely.
-Errol in particular offers spontaneous bits, and Vélez openly breaks up laughing on camera.
-Both cast and crew were very close-knit, and the atmosphere on the set was always upbeat.
+Errol in particular offers spontaneous bits, and Vélez openly breaks up on camera.
+Both cast and crew were very close-knit -- Marion Martin, Eddie Dunn, Charles Coleman, and Tom Kennedy made multiple appearances in multiple roles -- and the atmosphere on the set was always upbeat.
 At the end of the third film, Mexican Spitfire Out West, hotel house detective Grant Withers shows Leon Errol a moose head and asks, "What should I do with this?"
-Errol improvises a response and the crew breaks out laughing (part of which can be heard in the background).
+Errol improvises a risqué response and Withers and the crew burst out laughing.
 Director Goodwins left the scene in the picture.